-Battle-Tested SLO Monitoring: Introducing Our Free Prometheus Alert Generator
+Battle-Tested SLO Monitoring: The Free Prometheus Alert Generator

-Simplify SLO Management with Cardinality Cloud’s Free Prometheus Alert Generator
+Simplify SLO Management with the Free Prometheus Alert Generator

 If you’ve ever spent hours crafting PromQL queries for SLO monitoring, wrestling with burn rate calculations, or debugging why your error budget tracking keeps timing out in production, you’re not alone.
-At Cardinality Cloud, we’ve encountered these challenges repeatedly while helping clients build robust observability systems.
-Today, we’re excited to release a free, open-source tool that addresses these pain points head-on: the Prometheus Alert Generator.
+I’ve run into these problems repeatedly across large-scale production systems, and I built a tool to address them: the Prometheus Alert Generator.

 This web-based tool generates production-ready Prometheus alerting rules and SLO configurations in minutes, not hours.
-It embodies the kind of practical, battle-tested solutions we deliver to our consulting clients—and we’re making it freely available to the community.
-In this post, we’ll explore why SLO maintenance is so challenging, how our tool solves these problems, and how the techniques we’ve developed can help you manage even the most demanding, high-cardinality Prometheus environments.
+In this post, I’ll explore why SLO maintenance is so challenging, how the tool solves these problems, and how the techniques behind it can help you manage even the most demanding, high-cardinality Prometheus environments.

 The SLO Maintenance Problem